 Romney returns show low tax rate; questions linger

 Unlike Americans who rely on a paycheck, Romney earns most of his income from investment profits, dividends and interest.
-The returns for 2010 and estimates for 2011 showed that he will pay a total of $6.2 million (3.9 million pounds) in taxes on income of $42.5 million.
+The returns for 2010 and estimates for 2011 showed that he will pay a total of $6.2 million in taxes on income of $42.5 million.

 Romney and his wife Ann paid an effective tax rate of 13.9 percent in 2010 and expect to pay a 15.4 percent effective tax rate when they file their returns for 2011.

-Those rates are far below the top income tax rate on wages, which is 35 percent, because the U.S. tax code in recent years has favoured investment income over wage income.
+Those rates are far below the top income tax rate on wages, which is 35 percent, because the U.S. tax code in recent years has favored investment income over wage income.

 Obama will renew his appeal for a "Buffett rule" to ensure that the ultra-wealthy pay their "fair share" of taxes.
 This idea is backed by multibillionaire Warren Buffett.
 His assistant Debbie Bosanek - whom he says pays a higher tax rate than he does - will sit with First Lady Michelle Obama for the speech.